zarthur/CSCC-Fundamentals-Android-Notes/week_02/readme.md

 This week we'll look at control flow which, at a high level, is simply the order in which statements in our code are executed.
 We'll look at ways of controlling the flow including the use of decision statements and loops.
-We'll also look at another UI component beyond the *TextView*.

 ## Corresponding Text